 Get ready to talk about work and repeat yourself throughout the event.
 It’s important to be able to convey your worth concisely, so practice what you want to say and anticipate the questions you’re going to receive.
 “Where do you work?”, “what is it you do exactly”, “how’s the cheese platter?”.
 Don’t fumble!

 Business cards on deck.

 It’s about to turn into a trading card game.
 Don’t bring a resume—it’s too much paper and nobody wants to carry around a bunch of sheets of paper.
 Instead, bring plenty of business cards with your most important contact information on them.
 Name?
 Check.
 Phone number?
 Check.
 Email?
 Check.
 LinkedIn?
-Double check.
-Don’t forget make valuable connections.
+Double-check.
+Don’t forget to make valuable connections.